nfrisby/tcplugins-zurihac2020/outline.md

 <a name="examples"></a>
 # Examples

-<a name="nullary"></a>
-## Solving a nullary constraint

 <a name="typeclasses"></a>
 ## Implementing magic typeclasses

-<a name="tyfams"></a>
-## Implementing magic type families

-Some type classes, like `Coercible` and `Typeable`, are "magic", in the sense that the compiler discharges those constraints without requiring you to write any instances.
-You can implement your own magic type classes by discharging those constraints inside a type checker plugin.
+Some typeclasses, like `Coercible` and `Typeable`, are "magic", in the sense that the compiler discharges those constraints without requiring you to write any instances.
+You can implement your own magic typeclasses by discharging those constraints inside a type checker plugin.

-For example, suppose we define a nullary type class and a definition which requires it:
+For example, suppose we define a nullary typeclass and a definition which requires it:

 ```haskell
 {-# LANGUAGE MultiParamTypeClasses #-}